Suriname during World War II: Jewish immigration

 There was traditionally a large Jewish presence in Suriname.
 In 1942, a group of 1,000 French Jews who had fled to Portugal were given permission to settle in Suriname.
 Later more would follow.
 At the 2012 census, only 181 people identified as Jewish.

 Volunteers

 There was support for the war effort among the Surinamese, but most were ambivalent about volunteering for armed service.
 There were about 400 volunteers who wanted to fight with Royal Netherlands Motorized Infantry Brigade in Great-Britain, however ethnic concerns and the relationship of the Dutch government-in-exile with South Africa and the enlistment of Dutch South Africans led the army to abandon the plan in 1941.
 Nevertheless, 15 volunteers from Suriname participated in the Normandy landings.
-About 450–500 volunteers enlisted with the KNIL to fight in the Pacific War in 1944 and 1945.
 Approximately 200 Surinamese served in the merchant navy.

+About 450–500 volunteers enlisted with the Royal Netherlands East Indies Army (KNIL) upon the fall of Singapore and the Japanese invasion of the Dutch East Indies, now modern day Indonesia.
+Initially they were transported in 1942 to Casino, NSW, Australia.
+At Camp Victory, which was given with extraterritorial rights to the Dutch government-in-exile, formed as part of the 1st Infantry Battalion (KNIL).
+The soldiers were very poorly treated by their Dutch commanders, with being denied medical care, social services and only paid in virtually worthless Japanese Invasion Money.
+They were also forbidden to visit the town of Casino and not to mix with the local population, due to the racist ideology of their Dutch officers.
+After their training was complete, they were then moved north to Queensland before participating in the Pacific War in 1944 and 1945.